Pacific Black Duck

 Feeding and diet

-This duck is mainly vegetarian, feeding on seeds of aquatic plants.
-This diet is supplemented with small crustaceans, molluscs and aquatic insects.
+The species eats mostly plant material, however it also includes molluscs, crayfish, aquatic insects and larvae as part of its diet.
 Food is obtained by 'dabbling', where the bird plunges its head and neck underwater and upends, raising its rear end vertically out of the water.
 Occasionally, food is sought on land in damp grassy areas.

 Other behaviours and adaptations